-SUMATRA, the subject of the present work, is an extensive island in Situation of the island. the East Indies, the most western of those which may be termed the Malayan Archipelago, and constituting its boundary on that side.
-The equator divides it obliquely, its general direction being north-west and south-east, into almost equal parts; the one extremity lying in five de-Latitude. grees thirty-three minutes north, and the other, in five degrees fifty-six minutes south latitude.
-In respect to relative position, its northern point stretches into the bay of Bengal; its south-west chast is exposed to the great Indian ocean; towards the south it is separated by the straits of Sunda from the island of Java; on the east, by the commencement of the Eastern and China seas, from Borneo and other islands; and on the north-east, by the straits of Malacca, from the peninsula of Malayo, to which, according to a tradition noticed by the Portuguese historians, it is supposed to have been anciently united.
+SUMATRA, the subject of the present work, is an extensive island in the East Indies, the most western of those which may be termed the Malayan Archipelago, and constituting its boundary on that side.
+The equator divides it obliquely, its general direction being north-west and south-east, into almost equal parts; the one extremity lying in five degrees thirty-three minutes north, and the other, in five degrees fifty-six minutes south latitude.
+In respect to relative position, its northern point stretches into the bay of Bengal; its south-west coast is exposed to the great Indian ocean; towards the south it is separated by the straits of Sunda from the island of Java; on the east, by the commencement of the Eastern and China seas, from Borneo and other islands; and on the north-east, by the straits of Malacca, from the peninsula of Malayo, to which, according to a tradition noticed by the Portuguese historians, it is supposed to have been anciently united.